Pendo720/Track-Sys-Dashboard/README.md

-This is a frontend application for monitoring NFC tag interactions on an Android App.
-On presentation and encoding of an NFC tag, the App relays the tag contents to Java microservice(Trilock) which relays changes on its repository onto the frontend
+This is a frontend application for monitoring events.
+It listens for changes on a microservice(TrackerMS) which processes events and relays resultant changes to any of its subscribers.